syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/mac.md

 9. After Build succeeded.
 Run the application.
 ![Mac_step6](htmlconversion_images/mac_step6.png)

-10. A complete working sample can be downloaded from [Mac-HTML-to-PDF-Demo.zip](https://www.syncfusion.com/downloads/support/directtrac/general/ze/Mac-HTML-to-PDF-Demo514297355).

-11. By executing the program, you will get the PDF document as follows.
+   By executing the program, you will get the PDF document as follows.
 ![HTMLTOPDF](htmlconversion_images/htmltopdfoutput.png)

+A complete working sample can be downloaded from [Mac-HTML-to-PDF-Demo.zip](https://www.syncfusion.com/downloads/support/directtrac/general/ze/Mac-HTML-to-PDF-Demo514297355).